 Having a consistent approach to calculation strategies throughout school is vital to ensure progression.
 We have a separate policy for the progression through addition, subtraction, multiplication and division.
 These include the vocabulary that the children will be taught to use at each level and the strategies which they will become confident with.

-If you would like any further information about these your child's class teacher or Maths Leader; Miss Holt who will be more than happy to discuss them with you.
+If you would like any further information about these your child's class teacher or Maths Leader; Mrs Crapper who will be more than happy to discuss them with you.